entropia/gpn-noc-gpncfg/README.md

 Inside the venv, run `gpncfg` or `python3 -m gpncfg` to execute the code.

-To provide gpncfg with necessary configuration, for example netbox credentials, copy the example config file into your config directory and edit it:
+To provide gpncfg with necessary configuration, for example nautobot credentials, copy the example config file into your config directory and edit
+it:

 ``` bash
 cp ./data/gpncfg.toml $XDG_CONFIG_HOME/gpncfg.toml